On the border lines between the regions of distinct solution type for solutions of the Friedmann equation satisfying the Hubble condition: Introduction

 That is,

-This means: the Euclidean case is quite singular, realized only on the plane (12) and in this case the scale-factor is {\em not} uniquely determined by the Hubble condition.
+This means: the Euclidean case is quite singular, realized only on the plane (11) and in this case the scale-factor is {\em not} uniquely determined.
 In any case, the geometric structure of the cosmos is uniquely determined by the expression $x+y+z-1$.
+Sometimes the term $\frac{c}{H_{0}}$ is called the Hubble radius.